microsoft/vscode-docs/docs/setup/enterprise.md

 Policies can be set both at the Computer level and the User level.
 If both are set, Computer level will take precedence.
 When a policy value is set, the value overrides the VS Code [setting](/docs/getstarted/settings.md) value configured at any level (default, user, workspace, etc.).

-## Additional Policies
+### Additional policies

 The goal is to promote current VS Code settings as Policies and closely follow existing settings, so that the naming and behavior are consistent.
-If there are requests to enact more policies, please open an issue in the VS Code [GitHub repository](https://github.com/microsoft/vscode).
+If there are requests to enact more policies, please open an issue in the VS Code [GitHub repository](https://github.com/microsoft/vscode/issues).
 The team will determine if there is already a corresponding setting for the behavior or if a new setting should be created to control the desired behavior.

 ## Frequently asked questions